usnistgov/fireflow/STANDARD.md

 ### Subset keywords

 `fireflow` will parse *$CSMODE*, *$CSVBITS*, *$CSTOT*, and *$CSVnFLAG* as-is.
-No other processing will be done with these despite FSC 3.0 and FCS 3.1 (see §3.4 in both) outlining their use in parsing the *ANALYSIS* segment.
+No other processing will be done with these despite FCS 3.0 and FCS 3.1 (see §3.4 in both) outlining their use in parsing the *ANALYSIS* segment.

 ### *$PnB*